Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 c.
 Falchions

-A falchion is derived from Old French’ fauchon’ and Latin falx ‘sickle’.
-Also, It is a one-handed, single-edged sword of European origin.
-Its design is impressed by the Persian broadswords.
-The weapon combined the power and weight of an axe with the flexibility of a sword.
+A falchion is a one-handed, single-edged sword of European origin, derived from the Old French’ fauchon’ and Latin falx ‘sickle’.
+Persian broadswords inspire its design.
+The weapon combined an axe’s power and weight with a sword’s flexibility.

-Falchions are discovered in different forms from about the 11th century up to the 16th century.
-In some versions, the falchion seems like the scramasax, then the sabre.
-While in other versions, the form is varying or like a machete with a crossguard.
+Falchions were discovered in different forms from about the 11th century to the 16th century.
+In some versions, the falchion seems like the scramasax or sabre.
+In other versions, the form is varying or like a machete with a crossguard.

 While some suggest that the Islamic shamshir led to its creation, these “scimitars” of Persia were not formed until long after the falchion.
-More likely, it was expanded from farmer’s and butcher’s knives.
+They were more likely expanded from farmer’s and butcher’s knives.
 The shape compresses more weight near the end to make it more effective for chopping attacks, such as a cleaver or an axe.

-In contrast to the double-edged swords of Europe, few real swords of this type have remained to the present; fewer than a dozen samples are currently known.
+In contrast to the double-edged swords of Europe, few real swords of this type have remained; fewer than a dozen samples are currently known.
 Two basic types can be recognised:

-• Cleaver falchions: formed so much like a giant meat cleaver or large bladed machete.
+- Cleaver falchions: formed so much like a giant meat cleaver or sizeable bladed machete.

-Sometimes, these swords had a deficient quality and prestige than the lengthy and more expensive swords.
-Some falchions were possibly used as tools between fights and wars, as they were very functional pieces of equipment.
+Sometimes, these swords were of lower quality and prestige than the lengthy and more expensive swords.
+Some falchions were possibly used as tools between fights and wars, as they were functional equipment.
 It is commonly believed that falchions were mainly a farmer’s weapon.
 Still, the weapon is widely found in illustrated combat between knights on horseback.

 Some later, falchions were very decorated and used by the aristocracy.
-There is a remarkably elaborately carved and gold-plated falchion dating back to the 1560s in the Wallace Collection.
+The Wallace Collection has a remarkably elaborately carved and gold-plated falchion dating back to the 1560s.
 This sword is inscribed with Cosimo de Medici, Duke of Florence‘s coat of arms.

 Many weapons partially similar to the falchion were found in Western Europe, such as the Messer, the backsword and the hanger.